postmanlabs/pmquickstarts/site/pmguides/src/api_builder_and_mysql/api_builder_node_and_mysql.md

 In the `components` object, there is a `schemas` object to define each type of data the API will send or receive.
 Data types like the `id_code` will be used in multiple places.
 The `$ref: [path to object]` property reuses the existing `id_code` definition in the `to_do` object.

 Note how the strings have `minLength` and `maxLength` values.
-Information like this is helpful for client code and machine-generated documentation.
+Information like this is helpful for implementers and machine-generated documentation.

 ```yaml
 components: